SOFTENG761-2024/project-team-10/README.md

 # 4. How to run frontend react, backend node, database in dev mode or as docker containers

+`NOTE that you have to get database spun up before backend and frontend.`

 ## 1. Spin up database (docker-compose)

-Run this from Git Bash if you use Windows
+Run this from Git Bash if you use Windows.

 ```bash
 # In a new shell, and keep this shell opened